iansmith35/KinkyBrizzle/README-new.md

 5. **Execute Workflows**: Automatically sync to Etsy, post to social media, send emails

 Just chat naturally with the AI - it will take appropriate actions!

-### Dual AI Provider System 🔄

-The application supports both OpenAI GPT-4 and Google Gemini with automatic fallback:

-**How it works:**
-1. **Primary**: Uses OpenAI GPT-4 by default (if configured)
-2. **Fallback**: Automatically switches to Google Gemini if OpenAI fails
-3. **Flexibility**: You can configure either one or both providers
-4. **Reliability**: Ensures your AI agent stays online even if one provider has issues

-**Provider Priority:**
-- ✅ OpenAI GPT-4 → Google Gemini 2.5 Flash (recommended)
-- ✅ Google Gemini 2.5 Flash only (if no OpenAI key)
-- ✅ OpenAI GPT-4 only (if no Gemini key)

-The AI response includes which provider was used, so you can monitor performance.

 ## 📁 Project Structure